Announced players who had been selected to Major League Baseball's All Century Team at the 1999 All Star game at Fenway Park in Boston.

 Sioux nation gave Costner a tract of land after making Dances with Wolves (1990).
 Costner built a golf course on that land.

-Has starred in two films about John F. Kennedy, but hasn't played Kennedy; the two films are JFK (1991) and Thirteen Days (2000).
+Has starred in two films about John F. Kennedy, but has not played Kennedy; the two films are JFK (1991) and Thirteen Days (2000).

-Before hitting it big in the acting business Kevin worked as a skipper on the ride, the Jungle Cruise, at Disneyland in Anaheim, California.
+Before succeeding in the acting business, Kevin worked as a skipper on the ride, the Jungle Cruise, at Disneyland in Anaheim, California.

-Announced engagement to girlfriend Christine Baumgartner, having been a couple since 1999.
-[June 2003]
+On June 26, 2003, he announced his engagement to his girlfriend Christine Baumgartner, having been a couple since 1999.

 For his entire career, he has purposely avoided doing sequels to his films.
 So far, he is one of the few blockbuster stars to never come back for a sequel.